-With non-essential shops potentially opening from 1 June, the focus in the short-term will be on the city centre, district shopping centres and the main transport routes in and out of these areas.
+With non-essential shops opening from 1 June, the focus in the short-term is on the city centre, district shopping centres and main transport routes in and out of these areas.

-Measures introduced initially in areas such as Northumberland Street and Blackett Street as well as on Queen Victoria Road and St Thomas’ Street, both of which are key links to the Royal Victoria Infirmary.
+Measures were initially introduced in areas such as Northumberland Street and Blackett Street, as well as on Queen Victoria Road and St Thomas’ Street, both of which are key links to the Royal Victoria Infirmary.
 Now, changes in district shopping centres and local high streets, including, for example, Gosforth High Street, are being brought forward.

-Part of the preparations for this will include the removal of street furniture, such as seating, for a short time until it is possible to assess how social distancing is working before deciding the best locations for seating to be reintroduced.
-People may also see the floor markings change from being temporary to more permanent in response to how the areas are being used.
+Part of the preparations for this will include the removal of street furniture, such as seating, for a short time until it is possible to assess how social distancing is working, before deciding the best locations for seating to be reintroduced.
+People will also see the floor markings change from being temporary to more permanent in response to how the areas are being used.

 Grey Street will see additional measures put in place, including the removal of the majority of on-street parking to create more space for people to walk or for businesses to use as they return.
 Traffic will be restricted to only travelling one-way heading southbound and a protected northbound cycle lane will also be introduced.

-There are further plans, still being developed, to reallocate road space across many parts of the city centre to give more room for people to walk and cycle, including:
+There are further plans to reallocate road space across many parts of the city centre to give more room for people to walk and cycle, including: